Skovorp/number_recognition_stats/README.md

 # Description
-This code generates analytics of car number recognition algorithm, that processes security camera photos.
+This code generates analytics of license plate number recognition algorithm, that processes security camera photos.
 This is important to understand limitations and problematic cases of algorythm and estimate performance in defferent usecases.
 Files generated from sample gt and results can be found in folder 2021-02-08_00.19.38.303294
 # Input files
 ##### gt.csv
-- File with actual car numbers.
-Sample file has real car numbers distorted to protect privacy.
+- File with actual license plate numbers.
+Sample file has real numbers distorted to protect privacy.
 - Doesn't have header
 - Every line represents a sigle recognition attempt
 - First column consists of filenames (or any other unuque strings) for number